Predictive data generates tangible value, and we can prove it

 This "holdout set" acts as a real-world proving ground.
 It is untouched until after the predictive model has been trained.

-Meanwhile, the rest of your historical data is combined with rich third-party insights from the Faraday Identity Graph (which includes 1,500 attributes on 240M+ U.S. consumers and their households).
+Meanwhile, the rest of your historical data is combined with rich consumer data from the Faraday Identity Graph (FIG) (which includes over 1,400 data points on 240M+ U.S. adults and their households).
 We use this combined data to train the new predictive model.

-Training a predictive model simply means finding patterns in conversion behavior.
-In other words, what can we learn from your previous customers to identify future customer behavior?
+Training a predictive model simply means finding patterns in historical conversions.
+In other words, what can we learn from your past customers to predict future outcomes?
 Once trained, the model generates predictions—scoring leads based on their likelihood to convert and only after these predictions are made do we compare them to the real conversion rates in the holdout set.

 If the highest-scoring leads actually convert at higher rates than lower-scoring ones, the model is validated as accurate and reliable.